EasonWeng/msckf-1/README.md

 #fixed some errors by jackshi

-add #include <map> in EKF.h
+- add '#include <map>' in EKF.h

-use opencv 3.2.0
+- use opencv 3.2.0

-cv_bridge must use opencv 3.2.0 and rebuild
+- cv_bridge must use opencv 3.2.0 and rebuild

-add imu
+- add sensor_msgs/Imu topic

 # MSCKF